Justin Michael Parks

 Job description

-Justin Parks has been an associate professor (førsteamanuensis) in American literature and cultural studies at the University of Tromsø-the Arctic University of Norway since 2016.
+Justin Parks is Associate Professor in American literature and cultural studies and current academic programme director of the English literature section at UiT.
 His research and teaching are rooted in modern and contemporary poetry and poetics and American studies, and he also has strong interests in Marxist theory, media (including visual and sound) studies, and environmental/energy humanities.
 Most recently, he has taught courses on Anglophone modernism and postmodernism, the literature of the 1930s, poetry and poetics, and William Faulkner.

 The 50 latest publications is shown on this page.
 See all publications in Cristin here →